What is social anxiety in children?

 - have a limited number of friends

-- avoid social situations where they might be the focus of attention or stand out from others – for example, talking on the telephone and asking or answering questions in class.
+- avoid social situations where they might be the focus of attention or stand out from others – for example, asking or answering questions in class.

 Social anxiety can have some physical signs too, including nausea, stomach aches, blushing and trembling.